Different Types of Mutual Funds in India

 1. Low-risk funds:

-This is suitable for investors who are conservative in nature and cannot take any risk with their invested money.
-In such cases, investment is mostly made in debt securities because they are safe and provide stable returns.
-The investment is done in securities like gilt funds, liquid funds, ultra-short duration funds, etc. The expected average return could range from 6-8%.
+This is suitable for conservative investors who cannot take any risk with their invested money.
+In such cases, investment is mainly made in debt securities because they are safe and provide stable returns.
+The investment is made in securities like gilt funds, liquid funds, ultra-short duration funds, etc. The expected average return could range from 6-8%.

 2. Medium-risk funds: